 Exercise is essential for maintaining a healthy lifestyle.
 Fitness centers offer a wide variety of workout equipment to strengthen and exercise various muscle groups within the body.
-However, most exercise machines are not accessible to individuals who use wheelchairs, and they require external modifications for accommodation.
+However, most exercise machines are not accessible to individuals in wheelchairs and require external modifications for accommodation.
 To address this problem, an existing Matrix rower was modified to create the Adaptive Rowing Machine.
-The Adaptive Rowing Machine is convertible and allows for rowing on both the standard and adaptive sides of the machine.
+The Adaptive Rowing Machine is convertible and allows for rowing on both the standard and adaptive sides of the rower.
 Individuals in wheelchairs can row on the side of the rower opposite that of the standard side, termed the adaptive side, via the use of a second pulley and two supporting plates.
 Safety mechanisms, such as a stabilization frame and lap pad, were integrated to ensure a safe adaptive exercise experience.
-The console was relocated and automated to improve ease of use.
-The original mechanical resistance dial mechanism was replaced with a stepper motor to enable adjustment from either the standard or adaptive sides via the press of a button.
-Usability testing, including individuals with and without physical disabilities, revealed high ratings for ease of use, safety, comfort, and exercise comparability of both sides of the rowing machine.
+The console was relocated and implemented with automatic rotation for ease of use.
+The resistance dial mechanism was modified with the help of a stepper motor to enable adjustment from either the standard or adaptive sides.
+Recruited user testing of the hybrid device revealed .
+This unique and convertible design increases gym inclusivity and improves quality of life through exercise.